cmudig/draco2/CONTRIBUTING.md

 - Run `poetry publish` to publish the package to [PyPI](https://pypi.org/project/draco/).
 - Push the commits and tags with `git push && git push --tags`.
 - Create a [release on GitHub](https://github.com/cmudig/draco2/releases) for the new version tag.

+### Pyodide Distributions Release

+The Pyodide distribution used for [Jupyter Lite](https://dig.cmu.edu/draco2/jupyterlite) and the [Pyodide Console](https://dig.cmu.edu/draco2/jupyterlite/static/pyodide/console.html) will be automatically attached to the GitHub release via `.github/workflows/build.yml#pin_distro`.
+To make the integration of Draco into web applications easier we also publish the Pyodide distribution to NPM via `.github/workflows/build.yml#npm_publish`.
+The NPM package is called [draco-pyodide](https://www.npmjs.com/package/draco-pyodide) and can be installed as any other NPM package.